ivansarno/ivansarno.github.io/src/index.markdown

-I'm a researcher at the University of Pisa, specialized in the HW/SW implementation of cryptographic algorithms and secure coding.
+I'm a PhD student at the CEA of Grenoble working on Hardware Security, Post-Quantum Cryptography acceleration and secure RISC-V ISA extensions for cryptographic operations.
 ---------------------------------------------------------------------------------------------------------------------